OfficeDev/office-js-docs-pr/docs/reference/manifest/rule.md

 |:-----|:-----|:-----|
 | **xsi:type** | Yes | The type of rule being defined. |

-The type of rule can be one of the following.
+The type of rule can be one of the following:

 - [ItemIs](#itemis-rule)
 - [ItemHasAttachment](#itemhasattachment-rule)